Palo Alto, California

 acute care, ambulatory care, bim, bio-retention, center of excellence, clinic, clinical research, co-generation, continuum of care, cool roof, daylighting, daylighting analysis, dedicated outside air, efficient lighting, energy efficiency, energy modeling, evidence-based design, experience mapping, extended care unit, exterior sun shading, family-centered care, freestanding facility, green design, green roof, health system, healthcare, high-performance glazing, hospital, indoor environmental quality, inpatient, landscape for stormwater control, leadership in energy and environmental design, leed, life-cycle cost analysis, life-cycle cost assessment, lighting controls, mental health, model of care, multispecialty, neurology, occupational therapy, orthopaedics, outpatient, patient safety, patient satisfaction, patient-centered care, permeable paving, photovoltaic, physical therapy, polytrauma, privacy, rehabilitation, renewable energy, specialty hospital, staff satisfaction, sustainability, sustainable building, sustainable design, sustainable material, teaching hospital, thermal comfort, translational research, traumatic brain injury (tbi), united states green building council, usgbc, vegetated roof, walkable community

-SmithGroupJJR, with associate architect The Design Partnership, is designing the VA's first and only Polytrauma Rehabilitation Center to be combined with a Blind Rehabilitation Center.
-At 174,000 square feet, the new facility will be the largest consolidated rehabilitation center in the Veteran's Affairs system, housing 24 polytrauma beds, 32 blind rehabilitation beds, and 12 polytrauma transitional rehabilitation beds.
-The center will also have an outpatient physical therapy/occupational therapy clinic, an outpatient physical medicine and rehabilitation clinic, and clinical programs for veterans returning from Iraq and Afghanistan.
+SmithGroupJJR, with associate architect The Design Partnership, designed the VA's first and only Polytrauma Rehabilitation Center to be combined with a Blind Rehabilitation Center.
+At 174,000 square feet, the new facility is the largest consolidated rehabilitation center in the Veteran's Affairs system, housing 24 polytrauma beds, 32 blind rehabilitation beds, and 12 polytrauma transitional rehabilitation beds.
+The center also offers an outpatient physical therapy/occupational therapy clinic, an outpatient physical medicine and rehabilitation clinic, and clinical programs for veterans returning from Iraq and Afghanistan.